joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 scripts for both the client and the API in the same file and sometimes I wanted to call the scripts by the same name.
 For example, I wanted a `"start"` script for both the client and the API.
-The client one would start the production ready web server and the API one would start a production ready docker cluster running the backing database and the graphcool service.
+The client one would start the production ready web server and the API one would start a production ready Docker cluster running the backing database and the graphcool service.
 Because you can't have multiple scripts with the same name for obvious reasons, I had to start prefixing scripts with what part of the system it started.
 For example, I had scripts called